|

 throughout

-the region,
+region,

-supported by
+supported

 their

-hunting and
+hunting

 gathering